-5.2 The service provider shall impose the obligations set out in sections 4 (deployment of employees), 6 (workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law), 12 (confidentiality) and 13 (data protection and data security) on the third parties called upon.
+5.2 The service provider shall impose the obligations set out in sections 4 (deployment of employees), 6 (health and safety standards, conditions of employment and equal pay for men and women), 12 (confidentiality) and 13 (data protection and data security) on the third parties called upon.

-6. Workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law
+6. Health and safety standards, conditions of employment and equal pay for men and women

-- 6.1 For services provided in Switzerland within the framework of contract performance, the service provider shall comply with the workplace health and safety provisions and employment conditions applicable at the place of performance, the notification and authorisation duties in accordance with the Federal Act of 17 June 2005 on Measures to Combat Illegal Employment (IEA)1, the provisions on the equal treatment of men and women in terms of equal pay and the environmental law.
-The employment conditions shall be deemed to encompass collective and standard employment contracts or, where no such contracts exist, the actual employment conditions customary for the location and occupation. - 6.2 For services provided abroad within the framework of contract performance, the service provider shall comply with the provisions applicable at the place of performance, but as a minimum with the Core Conventions of the International Labour Organization (ILO)2. - 6.3 If the service provider seconds workers from a foreign country to Switzerland to provide the services, compliance with the provisions of the Posted Workers Act3 of 8 October 1999 must be ensured. - 6.4 For services provided in Switzerland within the framework of contract performance, the service provider shall comply with the provisions of Swiss environmental law applicable at the place of performance, namely the Environmental Protection Act (EPA)4, the Waters Protection Act (WPA)5, the Nature and Cultural Heritage Act (NCHA)6, the Forest Act (ForA)7 and the Chemicals Act (ChemA)8, as well as the ordinances based thereon. - 6.5 For services provided abroad within the framework of contract performance, the service provider shall comply with the environmental protection provisions applicable at the place of performance, but at least with the agreements on the environment in accordance with Annex 2 of the PPO9 that are relevant for the service provider's performance. - 6.6 The service provider is obliged to contractually impose the requirements according to sections 6.1 to 6.5 above on its subcontractors. - 6.7 If the service provider or one of its subcontractors violates obligations arising from section 6, the service provider shall be liable to pay a contract penalty unless it proves that it is not at fault.
-The penalty shall amount to 10% of the total remuneration per violation, but no more than CHF 100,000 in total.
+- 6.1 Service providers with their headquarters or a branch in Switzerland shall comply with the health and safety standards and conditions of employment applicable in Switzerland, as well as with the principle of equal pay for men and women.
+The conditions of employment shall be deemed to encompass collective and standard employment contracts or, where no such contracts exist, the actual conditions of employment customary for the location and occupation.
+Service providers head-quartered abroad shall comply with the corresponding conditions applicable where the service is rendered abroad, but at least with the Core Conventions of the International Labour Organization.1 - 6.2 If the service provider seconds workers from a foreign country to Switzerland to render the service, compliance with the provisions of the Posted Workers Act2 of 8 October 1999 must be ensured. - 6.3 If the service provider violates obligations arising from section 6, it shall be liable to pay a contract penalty unless it proves that it is not at fault.
+The penalty shall amount to 10% of the entire remuneration per case of violation, but no more than CHF 100,000 in total.
 Payment of the contract penalty shall not release the service provider from compliance with these obligations.